-Did you know someone can have the flu virus without showing any symptoms?
+Did you know someone can carry the flu virus without showing any symptoms?
 That means employees can pass the virus on to other employees before they even know they’re sick.
-For U.S. companies, that can have a big impact.
-Every year, the flu costs businesses:

-The flu shot is the most effective way of preventing the flu.
+Getting a flu shot is the most effective way to prevent the flu.
 Employees remain productive and your business can save on health care costs.
-However, less than half of Americans get vaccinated against the flu, according to the Centers for Disease Control and Prevention.
-Unfortunately, society’s misconceptions about the flu vaccine may be keeping your employees from getting their flu shots.
+Yet, still less than half of Americans get vaccinated, according to the Centers for Disease Control and Prevention.

-But this flu season, you can take steps to keep the flu from affecting your business through education and planning.
-Promote the importance and effectiveness of the flu shot throughout your workplace and encourage your employees to get their flu shot.
-It’s available at no cost to most Blue Cross Blue Shield of Michigan and all Blue Care Network members.
+This flu season, through education and planning, you can take steps to keep the flu from affecting your business.
+Promote the importance and effectiveness of the flu shot throughout your workplace and encourage your employees to get one.

 Then, during this flu season, use the following to-do list: